gordonbrander/lualit/README.md

 ```

 This will will register a loader that will look for and run `.lualit` and
 `.lua.md` files in your Lua path.
+The Lualit loader will be careful to retain

-The Lualit loader will be careful to retain the same line numbers for code, so
+the same line numbers for code, so so that errors will report correct
-so that errors will report correct line numbers.
+line numbers.

-Running a `.lualit` file directly is easy to:
+Running a `.lualit` file directly is also easy:

 ```bash
 lualit path/to/file.lualit